Skip to main content

 A diagnosis of male hypogonadism, or low testosterone, is established through a combination of clinical signs and biochemical evidence.
 The process begins with you reporting symptoms like reduced libido, erectile dysfunction, fatigue, or mood changes.
 To confirm a potential deficiency, a clinician will order a blood test to measure your serum testosterone levels.

-This test is performed in the morning, when are typically at their peak.
+This test is performed in the morning, when testosterone levels are typically at their peak.
 According to guidelines from organizations like the Endocrine Society, a diagnosis requires consistently low testosterone readings on at least two separate occasions, paired with corresponding symptoms.
 This careful, multi-step process ensures that a diagnosis is based on a stable pattern, not a single, isolated reading.

 A diagnosis of hypogonadism integrates your reported symptoms with repeated, confirmed low morning testosterone levels from blood tests.